Average values of quadratic Hecke character sums: Proof of Theorem

-{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. is supported by the FRG Grant PS43707 and the Goldstar Award PS53450 from the University of New South Wales (UNSW).
+{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. by the FRG Grant PS43707 and the Goldstar Award PS53450 from the University of New South Wales (UNSW).
 Parts of this work were done when P. G. visited the School of Mathematics and Statistics at UNSW in September 2019.
 He wishes to thank the school for the invitation, financial support and warm hospitality during his pleasant stay.
+Also, the authors thank the anonymous referee for his/her very careful reading of this manuscript and many helpful comments and suggestions.